PhoenixBeaudry/bittensor_utils/README.md

 9. Add your OpenAI API key and Bittensor cold wallet password to .env `nano bittensor_utils/.env`
 10. Fund your Bittensor cold wallet with ~2 TAO.
 (View wallet address with `btcli wallet list`)
 11. Check your funds have arrived. `btcli wallet balance`
+12. Login to WandB. `wandb login` And then paste in your API key.
-12. Run the auto_register script to register to Subnet 18 and automatically start a miner. `python3 bittensor_utils/auto_register.py`
+13. Run the auto_register script to register to Subnet 18 and automatically start a miner. `python3 bittensor_utils/auto_register.py`

 ### Monitoring your miner
 Once your miner has been started by running auto_register.py.
 You can stop the script with CTRL-C.